Stimpack: An Adaptive Rendering Optimization System for Scalable Cloud Gaming

-A naive solution is to set a long round interval, but this prevents the RQ optimization process from adapting to the user states quickly.
-To address this issue, \sys\ has a stabilization mechanism based on exponential backoff.
-By keeping track of users' RQ updates in the past rounds, \sys\ can detect the RQ oscillation.
-After adjusting a user's RQ, the process checks if the user's RQ is oscillating in Line 27-29 of Alg.~\ref{alg:cap}.
-If the oscillation is detected, it sets the backoff round.
-Until the current round reaches the backoff round, the optimization process is skipped without any RQ adjustment.
+\summary{RQ Stabilization Mechanism with Backoff.}\quad A naive solution to this problem is to set a long interval, but this prevents the RQ optimization process from adapting quickly to user state changes.
+To address this, \sys\ has a stabilization mechanism based on exponential backoff.
+This mechanism keeps track of a user's past RQ updates and detects when their RQ starts to oscillate.
+If oscillation is detected, it sets a backoff round for the optimization process, which is then skipped until the current round reaches the backoff round.